Paul2708/cercet/README.md

 The main capability is that the teachers can observe the students' editors.
 In addition, the students will see the teachers cursors.

-At this point, I want to thank [@NyCodeGHG](https://github.com/NyCodeGHG) for his contributions.
+At this point, I want to thank [@NyCodeGHG](https://github.com/NyCodeGHG) for her contributions.
-The fast development would not be possible without him. :heart:
+The fast development would not be possible without her. :heart:

 If you are interested, you may have a look at the ["documentation"](./documentation).